mycodeplug/dzcb/doc/WALKTHROUGH.md

 by editing `order.csv` and adding a line matching the new zone name.

-**Any zones not in the list will follow in alphabetical order, (by K7ABD CSV filename)**.
+**Any zones not in the list will follow in alphabetical order (by K7ABD CSV filename)**.

 The columns in these CSV files correspond to codeplug objects, most commonly used are `contacts`, `channels`, and `zones`.

-In each column, should follow regular expressions that match the name of the object.
+Each column should contain regular expressions that match the name of the object of interest.
 See [README.md](/README.md#customization) for further explaination of customizations.

 Save the files. **Use Text CSV Format!**